9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 Published October 18, 2021

-In 1829, a Scottish merchant named Robert Hunter saw an unusual sight in the water while visiting the Kingdom of Siam (which is now known as Thailand): two boys, conjoined at the sternum, were taking a swim together.
+In the 1820s, a Scottish merchant named Robert Hunter saw an unusual sight in the water while visiting the Kingdom of Siam (present-day Thailand): two boys, conjoined at the sternum, taking a swim in the river.

-The boys, who were named Chang and Eng Bunker, had been born in 1811 in a small town near Bangkok.
-They were considered medical marvels — especially since they had almost completely separate bodies save for a small, four-inch bridge of flesh that connected them.
+The boys, Chang and Eng Bunker, had been born in 1811 in a small town near Bangkok.
+They were considered medical marvels, as they had completely separate bodies save for the four-inch bridge of flesh that connected them.

 The brothers toured for three years, doing backflips and playing badminton for enthusiastic audiences.
-While they were a very popular act, they barely saw any money from their performances and were often treated like property rather than people while they were working with Hunter.
+While they were a popular act, they barely saw any money from their performances and were often treated like property rather than people.
+When they turned 21, they broke out on their own.

-But things began to go downhill for them after the Civil War.
-They had invested a fortune into the Confederate States of America — which obviously did not pay off.
-The brothers ended up bankrupt, with Chang taking the news especially hard.
-He began drinking heavily and suffered a stroke in 1870.
+But things began to go downhill for the twins after the Civil War.
+They had invested a fortune into the Confederate States of America, but ended up bankrupt.
+Chang began drinking heavily and suffered a stroke in 1870.

-In 1874, Chang caught bronchitis and died in his sleep.
-Eng awoke to find his brother dead.
-Within hours, Eng had passed away as well.
+In 1874, he caught bronchitis and died in his sleep from a blood clot.
+Eng awoke to find his brother dead and, within hours, Eng passed away as well.

 author